metafizzy/fizzy.school/content/replace-jquery-this.md

 ---
 title: "Replace jQuery's this"
-description: "jQuery's this seems convienent, but leads to quirky code.
+description: "jQuery's this seems convenient, but leads to quirky code.
 We can side-step issues  by replacing it."
 layout: lesson
 problemText: jQuery's <code>this</code> in <code>.each()</code> and event functions.
 solutionText: Using <code>.each()</code> element argument and <code>event.currentTarget</code>